The best productivity tools for freelancers and bloggers

 Any freelancer knows that the right tools can be a major productivity booster and create synergy.
 If you work with WordPress – whether you run your own website or build and curate someone else’s – countless productivity tools can help you boost your productivity.

 Time is money.
-This old adage applies to any industry, but especially to freelancers and bloggers.
+This old adage applies to any industry, especially freelancers and bloggers.
 Optimizing your workflows and automating routine processes makes your business more efficient and frees up time for additional projects.

 Here are ten of the best productivity tools for freelancers and bloggers using WordPress.

 1 – ManageWP